Pascal-Kueng/AlgorithmV2/README.md

 # AlgorithmV2
 Updated Algorithm for Time and Ties Project

-Specific changes from the <a href="">old algorithm</a> are summarized <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Changes%20Algorithm.docx">here</a>.
+Specific changes from the <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Algorithm%20Pilot.png">old algorithm</a> are summarized <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Changes%20Algorithm.docx">here</a>.
 Here a complete summary of the new algorithm:

 ## Complete System Summary (new algorithm)